Wicca: Demographics

 Originating in Britain, Wicca then spread to North America, Australasia, continental Europe, and South Africa.

-The actual number of Wiccans worldwide is unknown, and it has been noted that it is more difficult to establish the numbers of members of Neopagan faiths than many other religions due to their disorganised structure.
-However, Adherents.com, an independent website which specialises in collecting estimates of world religions, cites over thirty sources with estimates of numbers of Wiccans (principally from the US and the UK).
+The actual number of Wiccans worldwide is unknown, and it has been said that it is more difficult to establish the numbers of members of Neopagan faiths than many other religions due to their disorganised structure.
+Adherents.com, an independent website which specialises in collecting estimates of world religions, cites over thirty sources with estimates of numbers of Wiccans (principally from the US and the UK).
 From this, they developed a median estimate of 800,000 members.
 As of 2016, Doyle White suggested that there were "hundreds of thousands of practising Wiccans around the globe".
-However, the 2021 United Kingdom census notes that at that time, there were 13,000 people who noted "Wicca" as their religion, along with 74,000 who noted "Paganism" as their religion.
+The 2021 United Kingdom census said that at that time, there were 13,000 people who said "Wicca" as their religion, along with 74,000 who said "Paganism" as their religion.
 Data for Scotland and Northern Ireland are collected separately and are not included in these figures.

 In 1998, the Wiccan high priestess and academic psychologist Vivianne Crowley suggested that Wicca had been less successful in propagating in countries whose populations were primarily Roman Catholic.
 She suggested that this might be because Wicca's emphasis on a female divinity was more novel to people raised in Protestant-dominant backgrounds.
 On the basis of her experience, Pearson concurred that this was broadly true.

 Wicca has been described as a non-proselytizing religion.
-In 1998, Pearson noted that there were very few individuals who had grown up as Wiccans although increasing numbers of Wiccan adults were themselves, parents.
+In 1998, Pearson said that there were very few individuals who had grown up as Wiccans although increasing numbers of Wiccan adults were themselves, parents.
 Many Wiccan parents did not refer to their children as also being Wiccan, believing it important that the latter are allowed to make their own choices about their religious identity when they are old enough.
 From her fieldwork among members of the Reclaiming tradition in California during 1980-90, the anthropologist Jone Salomonsen found that many described joining the movement following "an extraordinary experience of revelation".

-Based on their analysis of internet trends, the sociologists of religion Douglas Ezzy and Helen Berger argued that, by 2009, the "phenomenal growth" that Wicca has experienced in preceding years had slowed.
+Based on their analysis of internet trends, the sociologists of religion Douglas Ezzy and Helen Berger said that, by 2009, the "phenomenal growth" that Wicca has experienced in preceding years had slowed.